-After the shooting at Sandy Hook Elementary School, President Fleming asked that Campus Safety make contact with each department and academia on campus to bring awareness to threats and responses to threats on campus.
+After the shooting at Sandy Hook Elementary School, the President of Palm Beach Atlantic University asked that Campus Safety and Security make contact with each department and academic area on campus to bring awareness to threats and responses to threats on campus.
 Because of this successful interaction with the community, throughout the year seminars are open to the campus community to participate in and be reeducated or learn for the first time the practices and procedures.
-Topics of discussion range from suspicious persons and packages to bombs and explosions, hitting all emergency points in between.
-To schedule a training specific to your needs, contact the Communications and Administration Bureau sergeant at (561) 803-2503.
+Topics of discussion range from active shooters, to suspicious persons and packages, to bombs and explosions, hitting all emergency points in between.
+To schedule a training specific to your needs, contact the Department of Safety and Security Communications Supervisor at (561) 803-2503.